Azure/template-analyzer/docs/built-in-rules.md

 #### Severity: 2

 ### TA-000033: API Management direct management endpoint should not be enabled
-The direct management REST API in Azure API Management bypasses Azure Resource Manager role-based access control, authorization, and throttling mechanisms, thus increasing the vulnerability of your service.
+The direct management REST API in Azure API Management bypasses Azure Resource Manager (ARM) Role-Based Access Control (RBAC), authorization, and throttling mechanisms, thus increasing the vulnerability of your service.

 **Recommendation**: Set the *properties.enabled* property to `false` to ensure that direct access to the management REST API is disabled.
 #### Severity: 3